openpathsampling/openpathsampling/docs/developers/install_developers.rst

 However, in rare cases, users might want to run the very raw code that is only at stage 1.
 There are a few potential reasons for this.
-First, perhaps you are developing new code, and want to use your own experimental code.
+First, perhaps you are developing new features, and want to use your own experimental code.
 Second, perhaps there is an experimental feature that isn't ready for general use, but you want to try it out very early.
 Third, perhaps you've identified a bug, and we want to confirm with you that our fix does, in